quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 Additionally, we should also check if there are any pending transactions, if there are, we should not quiesce.

 One complication comes from state/block signature transactions.
 These transactions do not need to reach consensus.
-However, they do need to be gossiped (for block signatures it has not yet been decided if they need to reach consensus as of this writing, this document will proceed assuming they don't need to).
-If we want a fully signed state/block, we need to create an event with this transaction and then stop creating events immediately after.
-If we create too many events, we can reach consensus on another round.
-If we reach consensus again, we will have another state/block to sign.
+However, they do need to be gossiped.
+If we want a fully signed state/block, we need to create an event with this transaction and then gossip it.
+But in order for a state/block to be fully signed, it needs signatures from a majority of nodes.
+If a node stops creating events after it has sent out its signature, other nodes might not be able to do the same as they might not have eligible parents.
+Because of this, we should only stop creating events when a state/block is fully signed.
+This can lead to a situation where more rounds reach consensus without any transactions in them, and empty blocks end up being produced.
 The consensus module will need to be able to distinguish between signature transactions and normal transactions.
 An additional API is needed for this.

-Another exception is due to the freeze mechanism.
-Because the freeze mechanism relies on consensus time advancing, it cannot occur if the network is quiescing.
-To circumvent this problem, quiescence cannot occur 1 minute before the freeze time based on the wall-clock.
+Another exception is because some functionalities rely on consensus time advancing (i.e. freeze, scheduled transactions).
+Because these mechanisms rely on consensus time advancing, they don't work if the network is quiescing.
+To circumvent this problem, execution needs to tell consensus what consensus time needs to be reached, we shall call this target consensus timestamp (or TCT).
+After each consensus round is handled, the consensus module can ask execution for the next TCT.
+Quiescence should not be active some duration before the TCT based on the wall-clock.
+This duration shall be configurable, and will be named `tctDuration`.

+The third exception is due to boundary rounds.
+A transaction must not only reach consensus, but it must also be written to a block which is completed and signed.
+Not all consensus rounds complete a block and sign it.
+Rounds that do complete a block are called boundary rounds.
+Quiescence should not start until all transactions that have been handled are in a boundary round, or have a boundary round after them.

 ### Quiescing

 Once all the conditions are met, we can quiesce.
 This is done by simply stopping event creation.
-The consensus module will stay in this state until:
+The consensus module will stay in this state until one of the following conditions is met:

 - A transaction is submitted to the node that needs to be put into an event
-- OR a node sends us an event with transactions that need to reach consensus
+- A node sends us an event with transactions that need to reach consensus
+- `wallClockTime` + `tctDuration` is less than the next target consensus timestamp (TCT)

 If either of these conditions is met, we will break quiescence.